slevic/conjur/design/authenticators/authenticator_management_improvement.md

 We will need to update the docs of every authenticator, to specify how to use the new CLI commands.
 In addition, we will need to add documentation for enabling/disabling authenticators.

-## Drawbacks

-Every new authenticator that would be created for Conjur, should now have a corresponding Conjur CLI command support as well.
-It's not mandatory but preferred.

 ## Implementation Options

 ### Alternative 1 - Server Side